jpreese/CSharpUnitTestingBestPractices/README.md

 ```

 ### Avoid Multiple Asserts
 When writing your tests, try to only include one Assert per test.
-Common approaches to use only one assert include:
+Common approaches to using only one assert include:
-- Create a seperate test for each assert.
+- Create a separate test for each assert.
 - Use parameterized tests.

 #### Why?
-- If one Assert fails, the preceeding Asserts will not be evaluated.
+- If one Assert fails, the preceding Asserts will not be evaluated.
 - Ensures you are not asserting multiple cases in your tests.

 #### Bad: